Alicia Esteve Head: World Trade Center Survivors' Network

 Head traveled to the U.S. for the first time in 2003.
 In 2004, she joined the World Trade Center Survivors' Network after Gerry Bogacz, one of its founders, learned through word of mouth that a woman named "Tania Head" had developed an online support group for 9/11 survivors.
 After many months of email correspondence with Bogacz, she merged the groups.
 The network's purpose was to provide support for survivors of the attacks, as most public support was paid to a select group of victims, victims' families, and first responders.
 The organization intended to bring together and support those who were also affected by the attacks, including civilians present at the World Trade Center as well as the personnel and volunteers involved in the extensive rescue and recovery efforts afterwards.
 Head was never paid for these activities, nor for her involvement with the Survivors' Network, and in fact donated money to the group.

 Head claimed to have been inside the South Tower (WTC 2) when United Airlines Flight 175 hit, crawling through smoke and flames on the 78th floor and sustaining severe burns to her arm.
-If true, that would have made her one of only 19 people at or above the point of impact to have survived.
+If true, that would have made her one of only 19 people at or above the point of impact in the South Tower to have survived.
 Head claimed that her fiancé Dave was killed in the North Tower (WTC 1), although in later tellings of the story, she said that "Dave" was actually her husband.
 She said that a dying man passed his wedding ring to her so it could be returned to his widow, and that she had been rescued by Welles Crowther, whose heroic actions on that day were widely reported in the media.
 Head was interviewed in the media, invited to speak at university conferences, and in 2005, was chosen to lead tours for the Tribute WTC Visitor Center, where she was photographed with New York City Mayor Michael Bloomberg, former mayor Rudy Giuliani, and former New York Governor George Pataki.

 Head regularly recounted her claims to Ground Zero tour groups in vivid detail, saying, "I was there at the towers.
 I'm a survivor.
 I'm going to tell you about that."
 She was featured in retrospective 9/11 articles as a representative of the 20,000 surviving victims who escaped the damaged buildings.
 Richard Zimbler, her successor as president of the World Trade Center Survivors' Network, said, "There was no reason to doubt her story.
 She looked the part.
 She had a badly injured arm that appeared to have burn scars and her story was very, very realistic."